Anomaly Detection in Large Labeled Multi-Graph Databases: Related Work

-Recently, a body of graph embedding methods has been developed, able to handle graphs with complex properties \cite{grover2016node2vec,niepert2016learning, hamilton2017inductive, narayanan2017graph2vec, fan2018gotcha, peng2018graph,DBLP:conf/iclr/XuHLJ19}.
+\hide{ Recently, a body of graph embedding methods has been developed, able to handle graphs with complex properties \cite{grover2016node2vec,niepert2016learning,hamilton2017inductive,narayanan2017graph2vec,fan2018gotcha,peng2018graph,DBLP:conf/iclr/XuHLJ19}.
 Those as well as graph kernels \cite{yanardag2015deep,ShVi09} produce vector representations.
 However, they do not tackle anomaly detection \textit{per se}.
 Such representations need to be input to a certain choice of an off-the-shelf detector to perform anomaly detection.
-While such representations capture general structural patterns, we find they are not suitable for anomaly detection as shown in the experiments.
+While such representations capture general structural patterns, we find they are not suitable for anomaly detection as shown in the experiments. }

-\hide{ \change{ {\bf Graph Embedding for Anomaly Detection:} Recent graph embedding methods \cite{grover2016node2vec,niepert2016learning, hamilton2017inductive, narayanan2017graph2vec, fan2018gotcha, peng2018graph} and graph kernels \cite{yanardag2015deep,ShVi09} find latent representation of node, subgraph, or the entire graph and have been shown to perform well on classification and link prediction tasks.
-However, graph embedding approaches, like \cite{grover2016node2vec,hamilton2017inductive,fan2018gotcha}, learn node representation, which is difficult to use directly for detecting anomalous graph.
+{\bf Graph Embedding for Anomaly Detection:} Recent graph embedding methods \cite{grover2016node2vec,niepert2016learning,hamilton2017inductive, narayanan2017graph2vec,fan2018gotcha,peng2018graph,ding2019deep,zhao2020error} and graph kernels \cite{yanardag2015deep,ShVi09} find a latent representation of node, subgraph, or the entire graph and have been shown to perform well on classification and link prediction tasks.
+However, graph embedding approaches, like \cite{grover2016node2vec,hamilton2017inductive,fan2018gotcha}, learn a node representation, which is difficult to use directly for detecting anomalous graphs.
 Peng et al. \cite{peng2018graph} propose a graph convolutional neural network via motif-based attention, but, this is a supervised method and, thus, not suitable for anomaly detection.
-Our experimental results show that other recent graph embedding \cite{narayanan2017graph2vec} and graph kernel methods \cite{yanardag2015deep}, that produce direct graph representation, when combined with a state-of-the-art anomaly detector have low performance and far less accurate than \method.}
+Our experimental results show that other recent graph embedding \cite{narayanan2017graph2vec} and graph kernel methods \cite{yanardag2015deep}, that produce a direct graph representation, when combined with a state-of-the-art anomaly detector have low performance and are far less accurate than \method.
+Concurrent to our work, graph neural networks for anomalous graph detection is studied in \cite{zhao2021using,ma2022deep} that examines end-to-end graph anomaly detection.
+Further, \cite{bandyopadhyay2020outlier} investigates outlier resistant architectures for graph embedding.
+A key challenge, in general, for deep learning based models for \textit{unsupervised} anomaly detection is their sensitivity to many hyper-parameter settings (including those for regularization: such as weight decay, and drop-out rate; optimization: such as learning rate, and achitecture: such as depth, width, etc.), which are not straightforward to set in the absence of any ground-truth labels.
+Distinctly, our work leverages the Minimum Description Length principle and does not exhibit any hyper-parameters.